Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 Finally, it is important to note that the permission system is a strict _whitelisting_ approach with the following important properties:

-* Per default, access to all resources is forbidden except for the user's own meta-data.
+* By default, access to all resources is forbidden except for the user's own meta-data.
 * Access to a resource must be explicitly granted through a role.
 * If a user is granted the permission to access resource _R_ through role _A_ then this access is not revoked by any other assigned role _B_ that does not grant access to _R._
 * A user can only grant resource access permissions to other users/roles that are in his/her own permission set \(to [prevent privilege escalation](administration.md#preventing-escalation-of-privileges)\).